Become a member

 DOWNLOAD FILE

-CRI’s Cloud Profile is an extension of the CRI Profile resulting from collaboration with the Cloud Service Providers themselves.
+CRI’s Cloud Profile is an extension of the CRI Profile developed through collaboration with the Cloud Service Providers themselves.
 It provides actionable cloud security guidance for firms looking to implement or strengthen existing cloud technologies and operations.

 Logo Profile FAQ